 Both the reduction of equivocation of a representative investor and the increase of number of investors who have low level of equivocation on information contribute to the gradual reduction of underreaction, which generates momentum.
 Both representativeness heuristic and "momentum trader" can generate overreaction, which will lead to eventual reversal.
 The information theory can further distinguish the models of Barberis et al. (1998) and Hong and stein (1999).
 In Barberis et al. (1998), a representative investor make trading decisions.
 In Hong and stein (1999, 2003), investors are heterogeneous.

 Investor heterogeneity can be understood naturally because of the different background of the investors and different cost that different investors are willing to pay to gather information.
-Empirical evidences show that investor heterogeneity exists in financial markets and plays an important role in the formation of trading patterns (Hvidkjaer, 2001).
+Empirical evidences show that investor heterogeneity exists in financial markets and plays an important role in the formation of trading patterns (Hvidkjaer, 2006).

 From (3), the understanding of information depends on the background knowledge.
 Investors take longer time to understand information from sources they are less familiar with.
 Hong, Lim and Stein (2001) empirically confirm that information from small firms, from firms with low analyst coverage and from firms with bad news, which managers are reluctant to release, generally diffuse slower.
-From Hvidkjaer (2001), the selling pressures on loser generally are stronger and last much longer than buying pressures on winners, suggesting information processing is less efficient on bad news.
+From Hvidkjaer (2006), the selling pressures on loser generally are stronger and last much longer than buying pressures on winners, suggesting information processing is less efficient on bad news.

 After discussing the existing behavioral models, Lee and Swaminathan summarized, "existing theories of investor behavior do not fully account for all of the evidence. ... none of these models incorporate trading volume explicitly and, therefore, they cannot fully explain why trading volume is able to predict the magnitude and persistence of future price momentum" (Lee and Swaminathan, 2000, p.
 2066).
-Trading volume, on the other hand, is an integral part of the model of investment behavior based on the generalized entropy theory of information.
-This model answers many questions on the gaps between existing theories and empirical evidences.
+Trading volume, on the other hand, is an integral part of the informational theory of investment, which answers many questions on the gaps between existing theories and empirical evidences.

-IV.
-Conclusion
+V. Conclusion